 - Among women in the 95th percentile of exposure, the concentration of total mercury in blood decreased from 7.4 μg/L in 1999-2000 to 3.7 μg/L in 2001-2002.
-From 2001-2002 to 2013-2014, the 95th percentile of total blood mercury remained between 3.7 and 4.5 μg/L. - The decrease in the 95th percentile levels of blood mercury between 1999-2000 and 2001-2002 was statistically significant.
-From 2001-2002 to 2013-2014 there was no statistically significant change. - In 1999-2000, the 95th percentile total mercury level was 8 times the median level.
-For the remaining years, the 95th percentile total mercury levels were about 5 or 6 times the median levels. - For the years 2011-2014, women of "All Other Races/Ethnicities" had median blood mercury levels of 0.9 μg/L, compared with median mercury levels for the remaining race/ethnicity groups of 0.5 μg/L for White non-Hispanic and Mexican-American women and 0.6 μg/L for Black non-Hispanic.
-(See Table B3a.) - The differences between White non-Hispanic and Mexican-American women were not statistically significant.
-The differences between other pairs of race/ethnicity groups were statistically significant after accounting for differences by income level and age. - Among women in the 95th percentile of exposure, differences in total mercury in blood were observed across race/ethnicity groups.
-For the years 2011-2014, White non-Hispanic women had a blood mercury level of 4.1 μg/L, Black non-Hispanics had 2.7 μg/L, Mexican-American women had 1.7 μg/L, and women in the "All Other Races/Ethnicities" group had 5.7 μg/L. (See Table B3b.) - The differences between race/ethnicity groups were statistically significant after accounting for differences by income level and age. - Among women in the 95th percentile of exposure, women living at or above the poverty level had higher blood levels of total mercury (4.2 μ g/L) compared with women living below poverty level (2.1 μ g/L), a difference that was statistically significant.
+From 2001-2002 to 2015-2016, the 95th percentile of total blood mercury remained between 3.7 and 4.5 μg/L. - The decrease in the 95th percentile levels of blood mercury between 1999-2000 and 2001-2002 was statistically significant. - In 1999-2000, the 95th percentile total mercury level was 8 times the median level.
+For the remaining years, the 95th percentile total mercury levels were about 5 or 6 times the median levels. - For the years 2013-2016, women of "All Other Races/Ethnicities" had median blood mercury levels of 0.9 μg/L, compared with median mercury levels of 0.5 μg/L for White non-Hispanic women and 0.6 μg/L for Mexican-American and Black non-Hispanic women.
+(See Table B3a.) - The differences between Mexican-American women and other race/ethnicity groups were statistically significant after accounting for differences by income level and age. - Among women in the 95th percentile of exposure, differences in total mercury in blood were observed across race/ethnicity groups.
+For the years 2013-2016, White non-Hispanic women had a blood mercury level of 4.2 μg/L, Black non-Hispanics had 2.8 μg/L, Mexican-American women had 1.8 μg/L, and women in the "All Other Races/Ethnicities" group had 6.4 μg/L. (See Table B3b.) - The differences between White non-Hispanic and Black non-Hispanic women, White non-Hispanic women and women of "all Other Races/Ethnicities," Black non-Hispanic and Mexican-American women, and between Mexican-American women and women of "all Other Races/Ethnicities were statistically significant after accounting for differences by income level and age. - Among women in the 50th percentile of exposure, women living at or above the poverty level had higher blood levels of total mercury (0.7 μg/L) compared with women living below poverty level (0.5 μg/L), a difference that was statistically significant.
+(See Table B3b.) - Among women in the 95th percentile of exposure, women living at or above the poverty level had higher blood levels of total mercury (4.2 μg/L) compared with women living below poverty level (2.6 μg/L), a difference that was statistically significant.
 (See Table B3b.) - The median and 95th percentile values for women of child-bearing age were about 3 to 4 times those of children ages 1 to 5 years.
-(See Table B3 and Table B3c.) - Among children ages 1 to 5 years in the 95th percentile of exposure, the concentration of total mercury in blood showed a decreasing trend from 2.3 μg/L in 1999-2000 to 1.2 μg/L in 2013-2014.
+(See Table B3 and Table B3c.) - Among children ages 1 to 5 years in the 95th percentile of exposure, the concentration of total mercury in blood showed a decreasing trend from 2.3 μg/L in 1999-2000 to 1.1 μg/L in 2015-2016.
 The median blood mercury level for children ages 1 to 5 years stayed relatively constant for the same time period.
-(See Table B3c.) - The decreasing trend in 95th percentile blood mercury levels in children was statistically significant. - Among children ages 1 to 17 years, median and 95th percentile blood mercury levels generally increased with age in 2011-2014, with higher blood mercury levels among children ages 6 years and older.
-Children ages 16 to 17 years had a median level of mercury in blood of 0.4 μg/L and a 95th percentile of 2.2 μg/L. (See Table B3d.) - The differences by age group were statistically significant at both the median and the 95th percentile.
+(See Table B3c.) - The decreasing trend in 95th percentile blood mercury levels in children was statistically significant. - Among children ages 1 to 17 years, median and 95th percentile blood mercury levels generally increased with age in 2013-2016, with higher blood mercury levels among children ages 6 years and older.
+Children ages 16 to 17 years had a median level of mercury in blood of 0.4 μg/L and a 95th percentile of 2.1 μg/L. (See Table B3d.)

+The differences by age group were statistically significant at both the median and the 95th percentile, after accounting for differences by sex, race/ethnicity, and income.